Who We Are

 Jameson Halberg, LCSW

-Clinical Services Director
+Director of New Clinical Services

 A Licensed Clinical Social Worker (LCSW) and Diplomate of the Academy of Cognitive Therapy, Jameson Halberg possesses advanced cognitive behavioral training.
 She specializes in helping adults navigate their relationship with substances be it illicit drugs, or food, and how substance use disorders as well as disordered eating are often intertwined with trauma and mood disorders.
 Beginning her career in 2012 with a focus on eating disorders through private practice (jamesonhalberg.com), she has become a community advocate and speaker on eating disorder awareness, cognitive behavioral therapy, trauma and mood disorders.
 Her approach empowers clients to navigate their intuitive journeys with their substance use or disordered eating as well as improving any co-existing mood disorders such as anxiety or depression.